geobtaa/metadata/docs/recipes/R-01_arcgis-hubs.md

 ## Purpose

-This script will scan the [DCAT 1.1 API](https://resources.data.gov/resources/dcat-us/) of ArcGIS Hubs and return the metadata for all suitable items as a CSV file in the GeoBTAA Metadata Application Profile.
+To scan the [DCAT 1.1 API](https://resources.data.gov/resources/dcat-us/) of ArcGIS Hubs and return the metadata for all suitable items as a CSV file in the GeoBTAA Metadata Application Profile.

 !!! warning " "